Avivim school bus bombing: Fatalities

 The children, who were in first to third grade, were buried in a special plot in Safed.
 A monument commemorating the victims of the attack stands in the middle of the moshav.

 Leah Revivo, who survived the attack at age nine, died in 2014 at age 52 from an infection brought on by a piece of shrapnel lodged in her brain as a result of the attack.

 Aftermath

-Israel retaliated for the massacre by shelling four Lebanese villages, killing 20 people, injuring 40, and spurring thousands of southern Lebanon's residents to flee north.
-This in turn provided one of the motivations for the Dawson's Field hijackings of 6 September 1970.
-The IDF also began patrolling regularly inside southern Lebanon after the massacre.